Perceived Wedding Photography Problems & Solutions

 Q. ARE YOU A COLOUR OR A BLACK AND WHITE PHOTOGRAPHER?

-However, most couples like to see a mixture in their album so I edit in a mixture of vibrant colour images and atmospheric black and white.
+However, most couples like to see a mixture in their album, so I edit in a mix of vibrant colour images and atmospheric black and white.

-Often a lot of time and money has been spent choosing wedding colour schemes and finishes, and it is very important for me to record this.
+Couples spend a lot of time and money choosing wedding colour schemes and finishes, so I need to record this.

 I think that some scenes look better in colour, whilst for others colour is a distraction so suit black and white better.

-But if you do have a preference, let me know beforehand and I will bear this in mind in your photography’s post-production.
-Look at my Gallery for examples of my style.
+But if you do have a preference, let me know beforehand, and I will bear this in mind in your photography’s post-production.
+Look at my wedding photo gallery for examples of my style.

 Q. HOW WOULD YOU DESCRIBE YOUR PHOTOGRAPHIC STYLE?

-A: The photograph above is a great example of my documentary style.
+A: The photograph above is an excellent example of my documentary style.

 So my photographic style?
 Natural black and whites and bright and vibrant colour!